crashcoot/Dwemi/README.md

 # Dwemi
-Virtual Pet that multiple clients can connect to and interact with.
+Virtual Pet that multiple clients can connect to, interact with, and take care of.

 To run:
   -Start the server.js with Node